 The 60 Plus Association awarded Billy the group’s highest honor, the Guardian of Seniors’ Rights award.
 The award is presented to members in Congress based on their “senior friendly” voting records.

-The American Conservative Union (ACU) honored Billy for his legislative efforts in 2011.
-Billy’s ACU rating of 92 ranked him as the most conservative member of the Missouri delegation in 2011.
-The ACU award is given to members of the House and Senate for their efforts on a wide variety of issues of interest to grassroots conservatives voted on during the first session of the 112th Congress.
+The American Conservative Union (ACU) honored Billy for his legislative efforts from 2011 to 2014.
+ACU has ranked Billy as the most conservative member of the Missouri delegation in 2014.
+The 2014 ACU award is given to members of the House and Senate for their efforts on a wide variety of issues of interest to grassroots conservatives voted on during the first session of the 113th Congress.
 Founded in 1964, the ACU is the oldest and largest grassroots conservative organization in the country.
+Billy has received the award each year it has been presented since he became a member of Congress.

 Billy came to Washington to cut spending and put our country on a sustainable path.
 He has done that very thing as the National Taxpayers Union Foundation (NTUF) noted in a report showing he ranked 4th out of 435 members in the House when it comes to supporting efforts to cut spending.
 The NTUF BillTally report looks at the cost and savings for all the bills introduced in each Congress.
 NTUF produces reports based on the cost and savings of the bills they sponsor and cosponsor.
 NTUF’s report shows Billy supported the 4th largest net savings agenda in 2011, saving $408 billion.

-The Club for Growth’s Spending Cut Scorecard gave Billy a 96 percent when it came to supporting amendments offered in the House to cut spending.
+The Club for Growth’s Spending Cut Scorecard has given Billy a 96 percent when it came to supporting amendments offered in the House to cut spending.

 Billy received the Guardian of Small Business award from National Federation of Independent Business (NFIB) in recognition of his support for America’s small business owners in the 112th Congress.